ishagoel840/Superstore-Sales--Tableau/README.md

 ## Skills/Concepts Developed
 Data analysis

 Data visualization

 Dashboard creation using Tableau

 Parameterization and filtering

 Interactive dashboard design

-## Features
+## Dashboard Components🧑‍💻 💲:

-### 1. Sales and Profit Distribution by State
+### 1. Calculated Total Sales, Total profit, Total Volume and Sales Per Customer and displayed on the dashboard.
-Geographical representation of sales and profit across different states.
+### 2. Percent of Total Sales by Region:
+Created a Pie chart displaying total sales by region.
+Easy comparison of sales figures for strategic decision-making.
 Drill-down capability to analyze individual state performance.
-### 2. Monthly Sales by Segment
+### 3. Top N States by Sales:
-Visualization of monthly sales trends categorized by customer segments.
-Insights into the performance of each segment over time.
+Created a bar chart displaying the top-performing states with a parameter control.
-### 3. Total Sales by Location
+### 4. Sales Trend by Month-Year:
-Mapping of total sales based on different store locations.
-Easy comparison of sales figures for strategic decision-making.
+Created a line chart, facilitating clear interpretation of sales patterns by Month-Year.
-### 4. Total Sales by Manager
+### 5. Sales by Sub-Category:
-Analysis of total sales attributed to different managers.
-Identification of top-performing managers and their impact on sales.
+Created a bubble chart to visualize sales by sub-category, with color-coded bubbles enhancing categorization for intuitive insights into product sales dynamics.

+###### Throughout the project, I utilized various Tableau’s features to create interactive dashboard.

-## Conclusion
+## Conclusion🚀
 Through the analysis and visualization of the Superstore dataset, several key insights were uncovered:

 Region-wise sales distribution highlights areas of strength and weakness.